HarperCollins: Web approach

-In 2008, HarperCollins launched a browsing feature on its website to allow customers can read selected excerpts from books before purchasing, on both desktop and mobile browsers.
+In 2008, HarperCollins launched a browsing feature on its website where customers can read selected excerpts from books before purchasing, on both desktop and mobile browsers.
 This functionality gave the publisher's website the ability to compete with physical bookstores, in which customers can typically look at the book itself, and Amazon's use of excerpts ("teasers") for online book purchasers.

 At the beginning of October 2013, the company announced a partnership with online digital library Scribd.
 The official statement revealed that the "majority" of the HarperCollins US and HarperCollins Christian catalogs will be available in Scribd's subscription service.
 Chantal Restivo-Alessi, chief digital officer at HarperCollins, explained to the media that the deal represents the first time that the publisher has released such a large portion of its catalog.

 HarperCollins formerly operated authonomy, an online community of authors, from 2008 to 2015.
 The website offered an alternative to the traditional "slush pile" approach for handling unsolicited manuscripts sent to a publisher with little chance of being reviewed.
 Using authonomy, authors could submit their work for peer review and ranking by other members; the five highest-ranked manuscripts each month would be read by HarperCollins editors for potential publication.
 The site was closed after authors "learned to game the system" to earn top-five rankings, and fewer authonomy titles were selected to be published.

-From 2009 to 2010, HarperCollins operated Bookarmy, a social networking site.
+From 2009 to 2010, HarperCollins operated BookArmy, a social networking site.